Carmenta Tutor Profile: John P.

 After leaving University, I immediately started tutoring, as I knew that this was what I wanted to do.

 I have taught over the years an interesting and diverse array of students of all ages from many countries and backgrounds, and at different levels.
-These have included youngsters of 11 to 13 preparing Latin, French and even Ancient Greek for the competitive Common Entrance and Scholarship examinations for top independent schools in Britain.
+These have included youngsters of 11 to 13 preparing Latin, French and even Greek for the competitive Common Entrance and Scholarship examinations for top independent schools in Britain.
 The amount of knowledge required for these examinations is still quite considerable for that age group.

-I have taught many high school students Latin, Ancient Greek and French for the various levels of UK national exams GCSE (formerly O-levels) and A-levels (now subdivided into AS and A2), and they consistently achieved high grades.
+I have taught many high school students Latin, Greek and French for the various levels of UK national exams GCSE (formerly O-levels) and A-levels (now subdivided into AS and A2), and they consistently achieved high grades.

-I have taught Latin, Ancient Greek, French and other languages to many university level students, both undergraduate and graduate.
+I have taught Latin, Greek, French and other languages to many university level students, both undergraduate and graduate.
 These are people of all ages studying for Bachelors, Masters and PhDS at various top universities in UK and overseas.

 I teach various languages to many professional adults who have a wish to learn them to satisfy their curiosity or as their hobby.
 This is also most enjoyable as they all have different approaches and backgrounds.